agustin-j/fourier-app/README.md

 ## INSTALLATION

-Tested in Python version 3.12.2 and 3.11.9.
+Tested in Python version 3.12.2 and 3.11.9 using Windows.
 For the app to work you have to install the libraries inside requirements.txt using the following command:

 ```
 pip install requirements.txt